Pair correlations of the hybridized orbitals in a ladder model for the bilayer nickelate La$_3$Ni$_2$O$_7$

-In Ref.~\cite{Sakakibara_FLEX_preprint}, three of the present authors discussed the role played by those interorbital interactions using fluctuation exchange approximation, which is basically a weak coupling approach.
-On the other hand, we used the density-matrix renormalization group (DMRG) method~\cite{White_1992,White_1993,Schollwock_2011}, to study the interlayer pair correlations in a two-orbital two-leg Hubbard ladder that mimics the electronic structure of La$_3$Ni$_2$O$_7$ in a one-dimensional system (but without considering the interorbital two-body interactions)~\cite{Kaneko_preprint}.
+In Ref.~\cite{Sakakibara_2024A}, three of the present authors discussed the role played by those interorbital interactions using fluctuation exchange approximation, which is basically a weak coupling approach.
+On the other hand, we used the density-matrix renormalization group (DMRG) method~\cite{White_1992,White_1993,Schollwock_2011}, to study the interlayer pair correlations in a two-orbital two-leg Hubbard ladder that mimics the electronic structure of La$_3$Ni$_2$O$_7$ in a one-dimensional system (but without considering the interorbital two-body interactions)~\cite{Kaneko_2024}.
 There it was found that orbitals corresponding to the $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals both exhibit slowly decaying correlations, even without Hund's coupling, with the former somewhat dominating in the decaying power.
-DMRG has also been adopted to investigate different types of models of La$_3$Ni$_2$O$_7$~\cite{Shen_DMRG_preprint,XZ-Qu_DMRG_preprint1, XZ-Qu_DMRG_preprint2,Schlomer_mixD_preprint,Lange_theory_preprint}.
+DMRG has also been adopted to investigate different types of models of La$_3$Ni$_2$O$_7$~\cite{Shen_2023,XZ-Qu_2024, XZ-Qu_DMRG_preprint2,Schlomer_mixD_preprint,Lange_2024}.
 In terms of the two-orbital models, the numerical elucidation of the interplay of the $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ orbitals is highly desired to approach the pairing mechanism in La$_3$Ni$_2$O$_7$.

-Given this background, to further investigate the effect of the interorbital interactions, here we study the pair correlations using DMRG in a two-orbital $t$-$J$ ladder that mimics La$_3$Ni$_2$O$_7$ in a similar manner as in Ref.~\cite{Kaneko_preprint}, but not only including the interlayer exchange coupling explicitly, but also considering Hund's coupling.
+Given this background, to further investigate the effect of the interorbital interactions, here we study the pair correlations using DMRG in a two-orbital $t$-$J$ ladder that mimics La$_3$Ni$_2$O$_7$ in a similar manner as in Ref.~\cite{Kaneko_2024}, not only including the interlayer exchange coupling explicitly, but also considering Hund's coupling.
 We find that Hund's coupling encourages the correlations of the interchain pairs of both nearly half-filled (i.e., $d_{3z^2-r^2}$) and nearly quarter-filled (i.e., $d_{x^2-y^2}$) orbitals.
 More importantly, our calculation demonstrates that the correlation of the interorbital pairs exhibits a slow power-law decay, and this decaying behavior appears even without Hund's coupling.
-Our finding suggests that the hybridized orbital due to interorbital hopping (that exists in actual La$_3$Ni$_2$O$_7$) obtains the quasi-long-range superconducting correlation, and the hybridized two-orbital picture provides a precise interpretation of superconductivity in the bilayer nickelate.
+Our finding suggests that the hybridized orbital due to interorbital hopping (that exists in actual La$_3$Ni$_2$O$_7$) obtains the quasi-long-range superconducting correlation.

 To address the issues, we consider a two-orbital $t$-$J$ model [see Fig.~\ref{fig:model}], which is an effective model of the two-orbital Hubbard model in the strong coupling limit.
 Our $t$-$J$ model set in the ladder lattice prohibits the doubly occupied orbital at 3/8 filling, and the Hamiltonian $\hat{H} = \hat{H}_t + \hat{H}_J$ consists of the one-body term